neardata-eu/neardata-eu.github.io/datanexus.md

 </ul>

 <a href="https://neardata.eu/" target="_blank"><b>NEARDATA:</b></a>Extreme Near-Data Processing Platform. <br/>
-Use Cases: A near-data platform for consumption, mining and processing of data in:
+<b>Use Cases:</b> A near-data platform for consumption, mining and processing of data in:
 <ul>
     <li>Genomics </li>
     <li>Metabolics</li>